Ford Focus Estate review

 Ford is persevering with the Focus Estate and hopes that its stylish looks will help it regain some of the customers cars like this have lost over the years.
 It hopes, too, to secure orders from those who usually shop for premium badges – buyers of the BMW 2 Series Active Tourer and Mercedes CLA Shooting Brake are just as much in Ford's sight as Kia Ceed Sportswagon, Skoda Octavia Estate and Renault Megane Sport Tourer customers.

-While previous Ford Focus generations were most kindly described as 'inoffensive' to look at, the latest model has a far more confident and individual appearance, even if you can spot influences from other cars in its design.
-Aside from the grille, though, the Focus has its own identity, from its narrow, horizontally split headlights to the angular treatment above its front spoiler.
+While previous Ford Focus generations were most kindly described as 'inoffensive' to look at, the latest model has a far more confident appearance, thanks to its narrow, horizontally split headlights and angular treatment above its front spoiler.